Food and drink prohibitions: Fish

-Certain species of fish, such as the freshwater eel (Anguillidae) and all species of catfish, are also forbidden in Judaism.
+Certain species of fish, such as the freshwater eel (Anguillidae) and all species of catfish, are also forbidden by Judaism.
 Although they live in water, they appear to have no scales (except under a microscope) (see Leviticus 11:10-13).
 Sunni Muslim laws are more flexible in this.
 Catfish and shark are generally seen as halal as they are special types of fish.
 Eel is generally considered permissible in the four Sunni madh'hab.
-The Ja'fari jurisprudence followed by most Shia Muslims forbid all species of fish that does not have scales, it also forbid all shell fish species except prawns.
+The Ja'fari jurisprudence followed by most Shia Muslims forbids all species of fish that do not have scales, as well as all shell fish species except prawns.

 Many tribes of the Southwestern United States, including the Navajo, Apache, and Zuñi, have a taboo against fish and other aquatic animals, including waterfowl.

+The people of the Blackfoot Confederacy have a taboo against the consumption against fish (as well as birds including waterfowl, though the fish taboo has endured the most through generations).
+According to a lecture by Grant Manyheads of Blackfoot Crossing Historical Park, the Blackfoot's cuisine was based in a belief that only certain animals, those with four legs and hooves and which grazed on grass, were seen as "clean" and thus suitable for consumption.
+This meant that any other animals, including fish, birds (especially waterfowl), and clawed animals such as bears and dogs or wolves, were not considered suitable or clean enough to eat.
+However, this taboo was broken in times of need and starvation.
+Breaking the taboo was seen as an especially desperate act among the Blackfoot, but was not seen to carry any particular religious or spiritual repercussions, hence the allowance of breaking the taboo out of desperation.

 Norse settlers in Greenland (10th–15th centuries AD) may have developed a taboo against fish consumption, as recounted in Jared Diamond's Collapse: How Societies Choose to Fail or Succeed.
 This is unusual, as Norsemen did not generally have a taboo against fish, Diamond noting that "Fish bones account for much less than 0.1% of animal bones recovered at Greenland Norse archeological sites, compared to between 50 and 95% at most contemporary Iceland, northern Norway, and Shetland sites."
 However, this has been disputed by archaeologists.

+Foie gras

+Foie gras, the fatty liver of geese that have been force-fed according to French law, has been the subject of controversy and prohibitions exist in different parts of the world.
+In July 2014, India banned the import of foie gras making it the first and only country in the world to do so, causing dismay among some of the nation's chefs.
+In Australia, the production of foie gras is currently forbidden, though it is legal to import it.
+In August 2003, Argentina banned foie gras production as it is considered a mistreatment or an act of cruelty to animals.
+In 2023 foie gras production was banned in the Flemish Region of Belgium.